v-rajagt/IntuneDocs/intune/configuration/troubleshoot-wi-fi-profiles-in-microsoft-intune.md

     ![On Android, add Any Purpose to SCEP certificate configuration profile in Intune](./media/troubleshoot-wi-fi-profiles-in-microsoft-intune/android-any-purpose-scep-device-config-profile.png)

-  - Confirm that all required certificates in the complete certificate chain are on the device.
+  - Confirm that all required certificates in the complete certificate chain are on the Android device.
 Otherwise, the Wi-Fi profile can't be installed on the device.
 For more information, see [Missing intermediate certificate authority](https://developer.android.com/training/articles/security-ssl#MissingCa) (opens Android's web site).
   - Filter Omadmlog with keywords to look for information, such as which certificate is used in the Wi-Fi profile, and if the profile successfully applied.

     For example, use [CMTrace](https://docs.microsoft.com/sccm/core/support/cmtrace) to read the logs.
 Use the search string to filter “wifimgr”: